montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow.md

 Step 2 will be done independently by two native speakers of Swedish, so that we can assess inter-rater agreement.

+NB: In the instructions below, SP = spreadsheet program, e.g. Excel.

 ### Transcribing participant translations of L2 English verbs to Swedish

-Do as follows (NB: SP = spreadsheet program, e.g. Excel):
+Do as follows:

-1. Open a new file in your SP;
+1. Open a new blank file in your SP
 2. Select the "Import data from text" (or equivalent) option from your SP;
 3. Choose the data file you are going to start transcribing; it should be of the form `TOCODE_<participantID>_L2-eng_oral_translation.csv`
 4. In the menu that shows up, select for file origin encoding (or equivalent) the option "Unicode (UTF-8)"; for original data type choose "Delimited"; as delimiters, choose "Comma"
-5. Check the spreadsheet looks as it should (data divided in columns with sensible names, no strange-looking characters, etc.).
+5. Check the spreadsheet looks as it should: data divided into columns with sensible names, no strange-looking characters, etc.
 6. Directly save this spreadsheet into the same folder, but changing its name to `CODING_<participantID>_<experiment-name>.csv`.
 Use the "Save As" option and be sure to save the file as a CSV (comma-separated values) file; if your software allows choosing the file encoding, choose "Unicode (UTF-8)"
 7. Keep also a version in a native format of your SP (e.g., `.xlsx` for Excel);
-this is just to have at least one working version of the document in case you run into character encoding issues.
+this is just to have at least one working version of the document in case we run into character encoding problems.
-8. Now you are ready to start coding!
+8. Now you are ready to start transcribing!

 For transcription:

 - Make sure you open the sound file for the right participant
 - Save frequently while coding to avoid losing work!
 - The main column is `translation_simple`.
-Write here the target answer they give.
+Write here the target answer provided by the participant.
 E.g., if they say "Ja, 'totter', det betyder nog... ja... promenera", then just write 'promenera' in that column (without quotation marks).
 If they give two alternatives, write the two in the order provided and separated by commas.
 - The column `translation_details` should only be used when `translation_simple` is not sufficient to provide all necessary information.
 For example, if a participant is really hesitant and repeatedly says so, that is something one